Banzuke: Banzuke preparation

 High-ranking gyōji then take on the laborious task of copying down the new rankings on a traditional Japanese paper roll called a maki.
 They carefully write down the kanji characters of each wrestler participating in a tournament in a calligraphy style called sumo moji.
 The work is very intricate and requires a great deal of skill.
 It usually takes about a week to complete the document.
 The banzuke information is carefully guarded for several weeks before it is released, which is usually on the Monday 13 days before an official tournament begins.
 The exception is the information about wrestlers who rise from the third division makushita to the second division juryo: their names become known immediately because they obtain the status of sekitori and have to make necessary preparations for it.
+A banzuke release may also be pushed back if the traditional publishing date falls on a national holiday.

 The banzuke is printed at a greatly reduced size on sheets of paper (58 cm x 44 cm) and copies are distributed by the Japan Sumo Association.
 Sumo stables buy a large quantity of them to give to their sponsors.
 Tea houses in the Tokyo sumo venue Kokugikan also buy them to give out to their patrons.
 They are also available for purchase for a small fee at tournament sites.